Lewis-Stuart-11/MikeBot/README.md

 Tip: I recommend using images that show the object/person in a variety of different poses and environments (which was tough for us since Mike films in his office most of the time)

 For each image, you will need to generate a caption that describes what is in the image.
 You can use **Florence 2**, or some other image captioning model, to generate these captions for you (if you do not want to caption it yourself).
-You can use Florance 2 executing the following workflow: ```img/florence2_img_captioning.json```.
+You can use Florence 2 executing the following workflow: ```img/florence2_img_captioning.json```.
 This model can be downloaded here: https://github.com/kijai/ComfyUI-Florence2

 For your new object/person, you will need to assign a new *token* (character string) that the network can learn to associate with the new concept in the images.
 For MikeBot, we used the token ```MichaelPound```.
 What this means is that when we use the token *Michael Pound* in the image prompt, the Flux model (with the LoRA) knows that it needs to generate a new image of Mike.
 We chose to concatenate the two words together, since it makes it easier to train the LoRA since *MichaelPound* is a unique string.